nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - Right-click on the blue box beneath the 'status' bar
     - Select 'ignore'
     - Save.
 Git will now ignore all contents of the '/data' folder including subfolders
-    - Contact Annie at anne_dillon@nps.gov because this means something is amiss
+    - Contact Annie at anne_dillon@nps.gov or Amber at amber_runyon@nps.gov because this means something is amiss

-**Step 4: Leave RStudio and use File Explorer to create data subfolders and add necessary data files** *To request parsed data, see Amber Runyon.
-To request other files see Annie Kellner Dillon (anne_dillon@nps.gov) or Amber Runyon (amber_runyon@nps.gov)*
+**Step 4: Leave RStudio and use File Explorer to create data subfolders and add necessary data files** *To request parsed data, see Amber Runyon at amber_runyon@nps.gov.
+To request other files see Annie Kellner Dillon (anne_dillon@nps.gov) or Amber Runyon*

 File names must be spelled exactly as they are written here or the scripts will not work.
 The notation '/' refers to a folder with multiple files (i.e. the .shp, .dbf, .prj etc. that comprise an ESRI shapefile)